wvirany/blog/content/posts/prior_mean/index.md

 ---
-title: "What do you really mean?
-Revisiting the role of the prior mean"
+title: "Revisiting the role of the prior mean in Bayesian optimization"
 date: "2026-04-25"
 summary: ""
 description: ""